splunk/conf19-sdc-workshop/demo/README.md

 Apps are defined in a "home tenant" so that Splunk Cloud Services knows about metadata such as name, description, required permissions, and webhooks that get triggered on subscription events.

-_Note: App names and titles are unique across all tenants, so for this example include your tenant name in <TENANT>_
+_Note: App names and titles are unique across all tenants, so for this example include your tenant name in `<TENANT>`._

 Create the app with a unique name and title: